stream-labs/streamlabs-desktop-api-docs/README.md

 # How to connect web-application to Streamlabs-OBS

-* run streamlabs-obs with `--adv-settings` parameter
+* run Streamlabs-OBS with `--adv-settings` parameter
 * enable websokets in `settings->API`
  [Launch web-interface](https://stream-labs.github.io/streamlabs-obs-api-docs)
 * click `connect` button on the top of the page